halomanlodestar/rift26-med/README.md

 ## Overview

-**Rift26** is a clinical pharmacogenomics platform that analyzes a patient's genetic variants (provided as a `.vcf` file) and predicts how their genome affects drug metabolism.
+**WeSure** is a clinical pharmacogenomics platform that analyzes a patient's genetic variants (provided as a `.vcf` file) and predicts how their genome affects drug metabolism.
 Results are expressed as risk levels, clinical recommendations, and AI-generated explanations in both **patient-friendly** and **expert/clinical** language.

 Key capabilities: